 Use the General tab to gather information and set general properties for your map service.

 Connection: This lists the connection type you are using to publish your map service to a GIS server.
 There are two connection options that give you sufficient privileges to publish services: Publish GIS Services for a publisher connection or Administer GIS server for an administrative connection.
-For more information about these connection types, see About connecting to ArcGIS Server in ArcGIS Desktop.
+For more information about these connection types, see Connect to ArcGIS Server from ArcGIS Desktop.

 Type of Server: This lists the type of GIS server to which you will be publishing your map service.
 Prior to ArcGIS 10.2.1, there were two types: ArcGIS Server and ArcGIS Spatial Data Server.
 In ArcGIS 10.2.1 and later releases, only ArcGIS Server is supported.